-For a list of previous Editor's Reports, click here.
+For a list of previous Editors' Reports, click here.

-Editors' Reports for 2017
+Editors' Reports for 2019

 For further details on the information presented below, please see the Summary of Editorial Activity table.

-The ASR twitter feed following continues to grow every day.
-It now stands 2,162 followers (as of May 10, 2018) up from 1,300 at about the same time last year.
-Updates in the form of new articles coming out “OnlineFirst” in the SAGE website get a wide amount of engagement and attention in the forms of dozen (and for the most impactful articles hundreds) of “likes” and retweets.
+The ASR twitter feed following continues its steady growth and now has become one of the primary ways in which thousands of scholars engage with and disseminate the work published in the journal.
+This year the account surpassed 4,000 followers, and now stands at 4,657 (as of April 10, 2020) up from 3,100 at about the same time last year.
+Updates in the form of new articles coming out “Online First” in the SAGE website as well as issue publication updates get a wide amount of engagement and attention in the forms of dozens (and for the most impactful articles hundreds) of “likes” and retweets.

-Finally, we are extraordinarily grateful for the outstanding work of ad hoc reviewers who have impressed us with their expertise, thoroughness, and a clear desire to help authors to improve their papers, even if those papers don’t end up in the pages of ASR.
+As always, we are extraordinarily grateful for the outstanding work of ad hoc reviewers who have impressed us with their expertise, thoroughness, and a clear desire to help authors to improve their papers, even if those papers don’t end up in the pages of ASR.